In 2014, Children’s served 33 stroke patients.

-While on the Comprehensive Inpatient Rehabilitation Unit (CIRU), patients have the opportunity to interact and attend group therapy with others their own age.
+While in the Inpatient Rehabilitation Program, patients have the opportunity to interact and attend group therapy with others their own age.
 This allows the patients to talk about common fears or issues about their injury or illness and support each other during their stay.
 This interaction among peers is important for developing self-confidence in children, teens and young adults.

 How does Children’s make sure we are giving high-quality care?

 - Children’s provides peer, family and sibling support.
 We treat the whole family during a patient’s stay.